 - How and what the customer pays: pricing strategy, payment methods, payment timing, and so on.

 As you can see, a business model is simply an exploration of what costs and expenses you have and how much you can charge for your product or service.
 It brings together everything defined in the opportunity and strategy sections of your business plan.
 This includes things like your target market, your value proposition, sales and marketing activities, etc.

 How do you know if your business model will be successful?

 A successful business model just needs to collect more money from customers than it costs to make the product.
 This is your profit—simple as that.

-New business models can refine and improve any of these three components.
+New business models can refine and improve any of the three components mentioned above.
 Maybe you can lower costs during design and manufacturing.
 Or, perhaps you can find more effective methods of marketing and sales.
 Or, maybe you can figure out an innovative way for customers to pay.

 Keep in mind, though, that you don’t have to come up with a new business model to have an effective strategy.
 Instead, you could take an existing business model and offer it to different customers.
 For example, restaurants mostly operate on a standard business model but focus their strategy by targeting different kinds of customers.

 You don’t have to invent an entirely new business model to start a business.
 In fact, the vast majority of businesses use existing business models and refine them to find a competitive edge.
-Here’s a list of business models you can use to start your own business.
+Here’s a list of business model examples you can use to start your own business.

 The advertising business model has been around a long time and has become more sophisticated as the world has transitioned from print to online.
 The fundamentals of the model revolve around creating content that people want to read or watch and then displaying advertising to your readers or viewers.